MrBenJ/modern-js-by-example/book/002-variables.md

 JavaScript now has some really great shorthand and convenience syntax when it comes to `Object`s.

-Look at this excerpt... we used to have to do stuff like this:
+Look at this excerpt.
+We used to have to do stuff like this:
 ```js
 function onServerResponse(response) {